Physics Placement Diagnostic

 The Physics Department's introductory course offerings are described here.
 We offer courses for the general student as well as for science and engineering students.

-WHO SHOULD TAKE THE PLACEMENT TEST?
+WHO SHOULD TAKE THE PLACEMENT Diagnostic?

-You plan to take courses in the PHYSICS 40 series AND have completed AP Calculus BC and AP Physics C Mechanics and E&M with a 5 on all three tests OR
+You plan to take courses in the PHYSICS 40 series AND have completed AP Calculus BC and AP Physics C, Mechanics and E&M, with a 5 on all three tests OR

 - You are planning to enroll in the algebra-based PHYSICS 20 series.

-WHy should you take THE PLACEMENT TEST?
+WHy should you take THE PLACEMENT diagnostic?